lindacnatt/lindacnattingius.se/src/projects/Halfway/Halfway.md

 ## Challenge
 The challenge was to create an innovative map-based application that fills the need of social meetings during social distancing.
 ## Process
 Using **Etnographic studies** insights on how people behave in situations of planning a date with friends inspired the the functionality of the application.
-A high fidelity prototype was created in **Figma** and was usability tested before developed using Swift.
+A high fidelity prototype was created in **Figma** and was **usability tested** before developed using Swift.
+The finalized version of the application was also usability tested and gave insights of the need of this kind of application and also that the aspects of simplicity and micro-interactions enhanced the user experience.
 ## Results
 A finalized application, that soon will be available on Testflight.

 ![Halfway](./Halfwayimg.png)

-## Insights
-This is a MVP version of this application and further developemnt would inquire support for other transportation than walking, such as cycling or public transportation.